Zimbabwe Extends Mnangagwa’s Rule to 2030, Ends Direct Vote

 Why critics call it a power grab

-Opposition politicians and civil-society groups argue the amendment entrenches an 87-year-old president who first took power after the military ousted Robert Mugabe in 2017, and whose 2023 re-election was disputed by observers.
+Opposition politicians and civil-society groups say the amendment entrenches an 87-year-old president.
+He first took power after the military ousted Robert Mugabe in 2017, and his 2023 re-election was disputed by observers.
 Several legal scholars contend that term extensions benefiting a sitting president require a national referendum under the constitution, The Zimbabwean reported.

-The scrapping of the direct presidential vote has drawn particular alarm, with critics saying it removes the last direct check citizens held over the presidency.
+The scrapping of the direct presidential vote has drawn particular alarm.
+Critics say it removes the last direct check citizens held over the presidency.
 Protests against the extension push have flared periodically since the “ED 2030” campaign emerged inside the ruling party.

 The main opposition remains fractured after the disputed 2023 vote, which limited parliamentary resistance to the bill.
 Outside the chambers, the pushback has come mostly from lawyers, churches and veterans’ groups.